fenago/machine-learning-essentials-module1/lab_guides/lab_7.md

 **Important note:**

-For the remainder of this book, we will refer to `DataFrame` objects as dataframes, `Series` objects as series, and `Index` objects as index/indices, unless we are referring to the class itself.
+For the remainder of this course, we will refer to `DataFrame` objects as dataframes, `Series` objects as series, and `Index` objects as index/indices, unless we are referring to the class itself.